mshailyn/My-Portfolio/README.md

 ## Optimizations

-I added some changes into my javascript to adjust what was pre-loaded on the page and this definitely took the initial transition up a notch and made it look exactly the way I wanted.
-There are some changes I'm still focused on making to optimize the sites performance even more.
-For example, I LOVE the way the gif as a background add a quality that makes the site feel alive but loading the gif does cause the website to initially run slow until it can be loaded.
+I LOVE the way the gif as a background add a quality that makes the site feel alive but loading the gif does cause the website to initially run slow until it can be loaded.
 This is especially a problem for those with slower internet speeds.
+Would like to figure out how to make this smoother.

 ## Lessons Learned: